WireGuard/wireguard-freebsd/README.md

 # WireGuard for FreeBSD

 This is a kernel module for FreeBSD to support [WireGuard](https://www.wireguard.com/).
-It is being developed here before its eventual submission to FreeBSD 13.1 or 14.
+It is being developed here before its eventual submission to FreeBSD.

 ### Installation instructions